• Skip to primary navigation

 © istockphoto.com / guenterguni

 In low-income countries, work in household owned and managed farms account for a large share of the labour force.
 Yet, to date, there is very little research on the approaches to measuring farm labour.
 Typically most measurements of farm labour involve a cumulative number representing a wide range of activities.
-For example, male labour is measured as the total number of days spent on the field including activities such as land preparation, weeding/maintenance, harvesting, processing.
+For example, male labour is measured as the total number of days spent on the field including activities such as land preparation, weeding/maintenance, harvesting, and processing.
 There is a general perception that the recall data, which is data collected regarding a time frame that occurred in the past, is fraught with measurement error as survey respondents must make a difficult mental calculation to recollect the information.
 The size and the nature of this error are not known.
 Nor do we know if recall issues affect certain populations more than others (e.g. by gender, income level, or type of farming and crop).
 Moreover, we rarely have details of the work or its intensity over the agricultural season.
 In labour force surveys, farm labour data is usually limited to hours in the last seven days – obviously problematic given the seasonality of farming.
 In turn, our measures of agricultural productivity in general and labour productivity on the farm are rendered imprecise.

 This project has the support of the World Bank research support budget, from a DFID-funded World Bank research program “Minding the (Data) Gap: Improving Measurements of Agricultural Productivity through Methodological Validation and Research” and from the Growth and Labour Markets in Low Income Countries Programme.